ShannonGW/MatchUp/README.md

 ## About

 MatchUP is a social platform focused on paired activities and tasks.
 It was designed for users seeking to find and match with people who have similar interests and likeminded goals.
-Sometimes, things can't be done alone, so MatchUP helps users who need or want to find a partner to accomplish a task or do an particular activity, but aren't necessarily looking for a friendship or a longterm commitment.
+Sometimes, things can't be done alone, so MatchUP helps users who need or want to find a partner to accomplish a task or do a particular activity, but aren't necessarily looking for a friendship or a longterm commitment.